micwik/ArnLib/doc/Description.md

 * The type is verified with the matching method parameter for error check.
 * Any order of arguments can be used.
 * Extra arguments are discarded.
-* If to few arguments, default constructor is used, e.g. "put value:int=123" will give id="".
+* If too few arguments, default constructor is used, e.g. "put value:int=123" will give id="".
 * Both textual and binary arguments can be used.

 Named and typed argument format can be mixed, but positional format is never mixed.